Solar Best Practices for Under-Resourced Communities:

 - Nate Hausman is a CESA Project Director working on solar policy.
 He coordinates a multi-state initiative to develop solar in locations that provide benefits to the grid, and previously led a project to educate stakeholders on ensuring that distributed solar electricity remains consumer friendly and benefits LMI households.
 In 2018, he was named to Renewable Energy World’s Solar 40 Under 40 list, which recognizes solar energy leaders under the age of 40.
 He holds a JD with a certificate in Environmental & Natural Resources Law.

-- Berneece Herbert is Interim Chair and Program Coordinator for the Department of Community & Regional Planning at Alabama A&M University, a public land-grant institution with a deep commitment to opportunity for underserved populations.
+- Berneece Herbert is Chair of the Department of Urban and Regional Planning at Jackson State University in Jackson, Mississippi.
 She holds a PhD in natural resources and environmental sciences.
 Before joining the university, she worked for a consulting firm and was a Senior Urban Planner and Director of the Department of Statistics and Economic Planning for the Nevis island government.
 She is being joined in the project by colleagues Samson Chama (Associate Professor, Dept. of Social Work, Psychology & Counseling), Jacob Oluwoye (Professor, Community and Regional Planning), and Tonya Perry (Chair, Dept. of Social Work, Psychology & Counseling).

 - Nicole Hernandez Hammer is a sea-level researcher, climate change expert and environmental justice advocate.
 A Guatemalan immigrant, she works to address the disproportionate impacts of climate change on communities across the US.
 Most recently, she served as the climate science and community advocate at the Union of Concerned Scientists.
 She was the Florida field manager for Moms Clean Air Force and an environmental blogger for Latina Lista.
 Before that, she was the assistant director of the Florida Center for Environmental Studies at Florida Atlantic University, and coordinated the Florida Climate Institute’s state university consortium.